ayonli/cluster-storage/README.md

 - `sync(): Promise<void>` This method is used to synchronizes data in a new process, it will ask the manager process to flush existing data to the file copy and then it will read the data from the file.
+In the manager process, it will just read data and will not flush.

 - `close(): Promise<void>` Closes the storage channel and flush out the data copy.
 Once closed, the data can no longer be manipulated.